TRaSH-Guides/Guides/includes/cf/radarr-all-hdr-formats.md

     **Why would I choose All HDR formats ?**

     - You have a 4K/2160p TV and a hardware media player device (such as Roku, AppleTV, Shield, SmartTV App, etc.) that supports several HDR formats (such as Dolby Vision, HDR10, HDR10+, etc.).

+        !!! bug "PLEX for Apple TV and Plex with Infuse will only play profiles 5 and 8 correctly if CMv2.9 is used.
+This is something that can't be determined beforehand what's used."

     - You've chosen a profile that includes 4K/2160p releases.
 You must use all the HDR formats with 4k/2160p profiles.
     - You must add **all** the HDR formats - don't leave any of them out!